sherbondy/convox.github.io/_languages_and_frameworks/getting-started-with-golang.md

     ENV PORT 5000
     ENTRYPOINT ["/go/bin/init"]
-    CMD ["app"]

 This will get you Alpine Linux 3.2 and Go 1.4.
+Edit your `docker-compose.yml` to look like this:

+    main:
+      build: .
+      ports:
+        - 80:5000
+      command: app

 As you can see, we haven't crossed the sub-100MB threshold, but we're almost 4 times smaller!

     $ docker build -t go-app .